Vijayanagara architecture: Salient features

-Temple structures
+Temples

 Vijayanagara temples are usually surrounded by a strong enclosure.
 Small shrines consist simply of a garbhagriha (sanctum) and a porch.
 Medium-sized temples have a garbhagriha, shukanasi (antechamber), a navaranga (antrala) connecting the sanctum and outer mandapa (hall), and a rangamantapa (enclosed pillared hall).
 Large temples have tall Rayagopuram built with wood, brick and stucco in Chola style.
 The term Raya is added to indicate a gopura built by Vijayanagar Rayas.
 The top of the gopuram has a shalashikhara resembling a barrel made to rest on its side.
 Large life-size figures of men, woman, Gods and Goddesses adorn the gopuram.
 This Tamil dravida-influenced style became popular during the rule of king Krishnadevaraya and is seen in South Indian temples constructed over the next 200 years.
 Examples of Rayagopuram are the Chennakesava Temple in Belur and the temples at Srisailam and Srirangam.
 In addition to these structures, medium-size temples have a closed circumambulatory (Pradakshinapatha) passage around the sanctum, an open mahamantapa (large hall), a kalyanamantapa (ceremonial hall) and a temple tank to serve the needs of annual celebrations.

 Temple pillars often have engravings of charging horses or hippogryphs (Yali) — horses standing on hind legs with their forelegs lifted and riders on their backs.
 The horses on some pillars stand seven to eight feet tall.
 On the other side of the pillar are usually carvings from Hindu mythology.
 Pillars that do not have such hippogryphs are generally rectangular with mythology-themed decoration on all sides.
 Some pillars have a cluster of smaller pillars around a central pillar shaft.
 The bottom supports of these pillars have engravings of gods and goddesses.
 Carvings of hippogryphs clearly show the adroitness of the artists who created them.